bigbass1997/PICTAS/README.md

 ```

 ### Input Displays
-This replay device also supports input displays (aka viz boards), which enable the viewers to see which inputs are being pressed in real time, using LEDs, a shift register, and a current driver.
+This replay device also supports input displays (aka viz/visualization boards), providing the viewers a way see which inputs are being pressed in real time.

-The displays are designed to be placed on a SPI bus, which each display board shares the same clock and serial signals.
+The displays are designed to be placed on a SPI bus, where each display board shares the same clock and serial signals.
 Each device uses it's own Chip Select signal as a data latch.

+An auxilary power supply must be connected for these displays.
+The PCB design is rated for a maximum of 2Amps.

 ### Discord/Support
 If you have questions or suggestions, you can find me on the [N64brew Discord server](https://discord.gg/WqFgNWf) or the [TASBot server](https://discord.tas.bot/).